Top Costa Rica Fish Species

 People who have registered speeds up to 68 mph making them the fastest fish in the ocean.

 They are blue to gray.
 Sailfish is characterized by its large first dorsal fin sail-shaped, which is much higher than the width of your body, which runs almost the entire length of her body and has many small common black spots on the front end.
-Coloration of Sailfish background is dark blue and white underneath.
+The coloration of the Sailfish background is dark blue and white underneath.

 Typical Location: Sailfish is a species of tropical and temperate waters, usually located above the thermal gradient in the first 100 feet of the water column.
 Prefer water at sea from 21 to 28 Celsius temperatures.